neuro-inc/neuro-cli/topics/topic-user-config.md

 There are two configuration files: **global** and **local**, both are optional and can be absent.

-The global file is located in the standard apolo config path. "apolo" CLI uses `~/.neuro` folder by default, the path for global config file is `~/.neuro/user.toml`.
+The global file is located in the standard apolo config path. "apolo" CLI uses `~/.apolo` folder by default, the path for global config file is `~/.apolo/user.toml`.

-The local config file is named .neuro.toml, the CLI search for this file starting from the current folder up to the root directory.
+The local config file is named .apolo.toml, the CLI search for this file starting from the current folder up to the root directory.

 Found local and global configurations are merged.
 If a parameter is present are both global and local versions the local parameter take a precedence.